 In the diet industry, don’t mistake marketing for effectiveness.
-This is especially important with books, so we took a close look at Body or Life.
-We considered the details, side effects, clinical research and customer service.
+This is especially important with books, so we took a close look at Body for Life.
+We considered the details, side effects, clinical research, and customer service.
 We found thousands of reviews and read through tons.
 Then, we summarized it all to give you the bottom line.

 What is Body for Life?

 Body for Life (BFL) is a plan that allows the users to follow a 12-week dietary plan, full of nutrition and exercise.
 It is also a term given to the competition held annually based on body transformation.
 Body for Life exercise plan mainly uses the ideology practiced in bodybuilding.
 The program also supports other industries, including gyms, personal trainers, and nutritionists.

 The Body for Life is available in hardback, paperback, Kindle, and audio CD.
 Before learning more about this plan, let’s take a quick look at the research surrounding this plan:

 - Perspectives on Psychological Science: Decreasing calories alone may not actually lead to weight loss.

 - International Journal of Preventative Medicine: A calorie-shifting diet may be more effective than a calorie-restricting diet.

 - Journal of Research in Medical Sciences: Consuming fewer calories helps maintain weight loss.

 William Nathaniel “Bill” Phillips, the man behind “Body for Life,” is also the author of Eating for Life and a Muscle Media Magazine founder.
 Additionally, he’s been the former CEO of EAS, which is a performance nutrition supplement company.